shirishswate/CapstoneProject-StoreSalesForecast/README.md

     * Identify areas for growth so the store can focus on it.
     * Setting sales goals that are achievable.
     * Assess the effectiveness of marketing campaigns.
-    * Cash flow management and future investment planing by projecting revenue.
+    * Cash flow management and future investment planning by projecting revenue.
     * Attracting potential investor to secure funding for expansion.
     * Make proactive measures in case of sales decline.
     * Understand user trends and behavior and manage competition as well as invest to products that users like.